TheAntiSnipe/go-vault/Go/data allocation.md

 `make()`
 - Only deals with slices, maps and channels.
-- A key point about the inner workings of Go: These data structures are separate from the `new()` type because
+- A key point about the inner workings of Go: These data structures are separate from the `new()` type because these types represent "references to data structures that must be initialized before use".
+- So for example consider slices.
+Slices are represented by three references: